chadsec1/one-time-pad/README.md

 python3 main.py
 ```

 Choose mode, and enter your plaintext or ciphertext, and the key.
-You can enter the keys inside the program (safest), or pass the data on the commandline (not recommended).
+You can enter the data inside the program (safest), or pass the data on the commandline (not recommended).

 For more information on how to use commandline options, run: